+ - 0:00:00

 • Right‑skewed, positive data: try square root, log, or Box–Cox, in that order.
 Add a small constant only when zeros exist.

 • Proportions near 0 or 1: use logit on bounded rates, or arcsine‑sqrt for binomial proportions; stabilize variance before modeling.
+[Outside the scope of this course]

-• Left‑skewed: reflect then apply a right‑skew fix (e.g., transform \(y = max(x) − x\), then take the log or the sqrt of \(y\)).
+• Left‑skewed: reflect then apply a right‑skew fix (e.g., transform y=max(x)x, then take the log or the sqrt of y).

 • Heavy tails: consider rank‑based or robust methods instead of forcing normality; Huberization or winsorizing only if defensible.
+[Outside the scope of this course]

 • Multiplicative errors: log typically linearizes relationships and equalizes spread.
+[Outside the scope of this course]

 3. Switch to non-parametric statistical tests